Bukovski/nodejs-guide/README.md

 A simple project to practice working with nodejs.

-The project does not use databases.
-Uses data storage in local files `data/products.json` and  `data/cart.json`
+The project use mySQL databases.

 ## Install
 * Install all packages  `npm i`
+* Create table `node-complete` in mySQL before starting

 ## Available Scripts